 Prep the toppings:

 - Wash the potatoes and place them in a pot.
 Add enough water to cover the potatoes.
 Bring to a boil, cover, reduce heat, and simmer the potatoes until just fork tender, about 15 minutes.
-Transfer potatoes to a plate and allow to cool.
-Once cool, slice thinly.
+Transfer potatoes to a plate to cool.
+Cut into thin slices.

 Assemble and bake the pizza:

 - After the dough has risen, move it to a lightly floured surface.
 Using the pads of your fingers, gently move around the perimeter of the dough, pressing out to increase the dough in size.
 For a 13-inch pizza, stretch the dough to 16 inches in diameter, allowing for folding the edges over the cheese.